MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-excel-layout.md

 # Creating an Excel Layout Report

 When you create a new report, there are two tasks main tasks.
 First, you define the report dataset of data items and columns.
 Then, you design the report layout.
 These steps will show how to create a report based on an Excel layout.
-For more information about the report object, see [Report Object](devenv-report-object.md).
+For more information about the report object, see [Report Object](devenv-report-object.md) and for report extension objects, see [Report Extension Object](devenv-report-ext-object.md).

 ## Create a simple Excel layout report